 Nothing is perfect, so anything with benefits usually always comes with risks.

-- Implementing cross-docking to your warehouse facility may result in completely redesigning your warehouse to reserve space for a conditioning area to assist with cross-docking tasks.
-As a result, this strategy can be costly.
+- Implementing cross docking to your warehouse facility may result in completely redesigning your warehouse to reserve space for a conditioning area to assist with cross-docking tasks.
+As a result, this strategy can be costly in terms of facility design and labor costs.

-- It requires effective integration of the entire supply chain and information systems like fleet and warehouse management software.
+- It requires effective integration of the entire supply chain and information systems like fleet and warehouse management software, including real-time information systems.

-- It requires much time for planning and coordination.
+- It requires much time for planning and coordination, especially when dealing with seasonal merchandise or implementing just-in-time manufacturing principles.

 Cross-docking methods